learning-zone/java-basics/README.md

 ## Q. Can you declare the main method as final?

 Yes.
 We can declare main method as final.
 But, In inheritance concept we cannot declare main method as final in parent class.
 It give compile time error.

 The main method has to be public because it has to be called by JVM which is outside the scope of the package and hence would need the access specifier-public.

+**Example:**

 ```java
 public class Test {